Japan–Latin America relations

 Japan–Latin America relations are relations between Japan and the countries of Latin America.
-Relations span a period not later than the 19th century to the present.
+Although relations span a period no later than the 19th century to the present, in recent decades, Japanese popular culture has played a major role in Latin America.

 Overview

 In Latin America, Japan has a long history of diplomatic relations with countries like Peru and Brazil.
 There has been a large ethnic Japanese presence in Latin America since the late 1800s.
 In the past decade, two factors have driven a deepening of these trans-Pacific relationships: first, at the turn of the century, Japan shifted its foreign policy from its traditional emphasis on multilateral concepts to one emphasizing regionalism in order to shore up weakened competitiveness as compared to other international actors.
 Second, Latin American countries, especially South American ones, were experiencing high rates of economic growth and political stability, making the region more attractive to foreign investors.

-Relations with particular Latin American countries

 Culture

-Japanese migrants brought Japanese culture to Latin America.
+Japanese migrants brought Japanese culture to Latin America, which include anime, J-pop, video games, language education, and food, all which have had a significant impact on young Latin American populations.
 They also introduced intensive farming systems and Asian crops and the concept of agricultural cooperatives.